MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 ### Windows Server

-To run containers on Windows Server, you need a physical server or virtual machine running Windows Server (Semi-Annual Channel), Windows Server 2019, or Windows Server 2016.
+To run containers on Windows Server, you need a physical server or virtual machine running Windows Server 2022, Windows Server (Semi-Annual Channel), Windows Server 2019, or Windows Server 2016.

-For testing, you can download a copy of [Windows Server 2019 Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019 ) or a [Windows Server Insider Preview](https://insider.windows.com/for-business-getting-started-server/).
+For testing, you can download a copy of [Windows Server 2022 Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-server-2022) or a [Windows Server Insider Preview](https://insider.windows.com/for-business-getting-started-server/).

 ### Windows 10